 Application : Applied

-Explanation on application of the practice The Chairman of the Board is Dato' Yusli Bin Mohamed Yusoff, an Independent Non-Executive Director.
+Explanation on application of the practice : The Chairman of the Board is Dato' Yusli Bin Mohamed Yusoff, an Independent Non-Executive Director.
 Dato' Yusli is primarily responsible for the leadership and governance of the Board, ensuring its effectiveness.
-He leads the Board effectively and encourages active participation and contribution from all members.
+The Chairman moderates and guides all meetings, and encourages active participation and contribution from all members of the Board.
 Key responsibilities of the Chairman include the following:- Providing leadership for the Board so that the Board can perform its duties and responsibilities effectively.
 Setting the board agenda and ensuring that Board members receive complete and accurate information in a timely manner.
 Leading board meetings and discussions.
 Encouraging active participation and allowing different/dissenting views to be freely expressed.
 Managing the interface between Board and Management.
 Ensuring appropriate steps are taken to provide effective communication with stakeholders and that their views are communicated to the Board as a whole.
 Leading the Board in establishing and monitoring good corporate governance practices in the Company.

-Explanation for departure
+Explanation for departure :

-Large companies are requ to complete the columns uired to complete the columns below.
-Non-large companies are encouraged below.
+Large companies are rec to complete the column - red to complete the columns below.
+Non-large companies are encouraged elow.

-Measure
+Measure :

-Timeframe
+Timeframe :